Ashok-Budha/heart-disease-prediction/README.md

 ---

 ## What's Inside
-Complete Eda of heart disease prediction using seaborne as a data visualisation tool.
+Complete EDA of heart disease prediction using seaborne as a data visualisation tool.

 ---